Update (Feb 2020):

 Avant was founded in Chicago by Al Goldstein alongside John Sun and Paul Zhang.
-Al Goldstein had previously been the founder of Enova who are of course a key local competitor today.
+Al Goldstein had previously formed Enova who had been a key local competitor until their recent closure.
 After formation in 2012 their first personal loan was issued in 2013.
 The UK division also started in 2013 under the SpringCoin name.
 They later changed this in early 2015 adding “Credit” on what they are known stateside.
 Globally, this firm has helped 600,000 customers with 80,000 of these being located in the UK.
 Collectively more than £3.5 billion is impressively borrowed annually across their user base.
 This company is famed for their in-house proprietary technology that determines an individual’s creditworthiness.

 AvantCredit’s product is competitively priced and they lend sizeable amounts typically pitched by banks.
 Between £1000 and £25,000 is made available although only £20k max is selectable on their homepage calculator.
 To match the high sums you can spread the loan across as long as 72 months.
 This lender importantly operates 7/7 across matched times of 9am to 6pm with same day payouts pitched.
 A variable interest range is headed, but most pay 42.5%.
 This translates as £205.16 for £1000 per year that is currently the cheapest subprime deal on the market.
-AvantCredit’s Trustpilot score has taken a bit of a battering recently falling to 44% (1030+).
-The American site in contrast scores at 94% (9200+).
+AvantCredit’s Trustpilot score has taken a bit of a battering recently falling to 50% (1040+).
+Their American site in contrast scores at 94% (9640+).

 About 118 118 Money Loans